 Miguel Santos, also known as Living Lightning, is an often-forgotten member of the Avengers.
 He first appeared in 1990’s Avengers West Coast #63 and is a very powerful Avenger.

-Miguel’s father was a member of an extremist group called the Legion of the Living Lightning whose goal was to topple the U.S. Government.
-After a mission gone wrong, Hulk defeated and killed most of the group’s members including Miguel’s father.
+Miguel’s father was a member of an extremist group called the Legion of the Living Lightning, whose goal was to topple the U.S. Government.
+After a mission goes wrong, Hulk defeats and kills most of the group’s members, including Miguel’s father.

-Miguel thus gained the ability to transform his body to electrical plasma, allowing him to generate electrical shocks and bolts, fly at sub-light speed, and create electrical force fields.
+Thus, Miguel could transform his body into electrical plasma, allowing him to generate electrical shocks and bolts, fly at sub-light speed, and create electrical force fields.

 12. Lightning Lad (DC)